 The training component, which runs parallel to the work with the thesis throughout the entire agreement period, is individual to each PhD candidate and is drawn up in cooperation with the supervisor.
 The aim of the training component is both that candidates should include broader perspectives into their PhD programme and that the courses of the training component will support the candidates’ work with the thesis both theoretically and methodically.
 Through courses, seminars and conferences the students will become familiar with scientific thinking and practice, with special emphasis on current and problem-oriented research.

 The training component comprises 30 credits and is composed of the following courses/activities:

 The candidate’s choice of courses is done in consultation with the supervisor.
 Elective courses should preferably be taken at UiA or at one of the researcher schools to which the Faculty is linked.
 Other alternative and relevant courses at other doctoral educations or course providers on a similar level may be approved upon application.
-For participation in international conferences, PhD candidates may get 3 credits approved.
-Credits from international conferences must be approved in advance by the supervisor and the leader of the current specialisation.
+For participation in international conferences, PhD candidates may get up to 3 credits approved.

 Each PhD candidate will have both a main supervisor and a co-supervisor.

 The candidates will also be included in one of the Faculty’s research groups.

 The PhD programme at the Faculty of Humanities and Education have the following specialisations:

 Candidates who have completed a PhD programme in Humanities and Education should achieve the following learning outcomes after completion of the training and submission of the thesis.